The Local’s Guide to Napa Valley

 Napa Valley is also full of undiscovered secrets.
 White likes to head to Indian Springs, in Calistoga, for spa treatments and to use the thermal pools.
 “It’s a big, naturally heated volcanic pool,” she says.
 “It’s just amazing.”

 “There’s a wonderful store in St. Helena called Vintage Home,” says Goeggel.
-“It has everything from the best Christmas ornaments that you can find in the entire country to great ceramics from Italy.”
+“It has everything a visitor might be hunting for from one-of-a-kind Christmas ornaments to ceramics from Italy.”

 For White, it’s important that travelers understand that “this is really an agricultural community.”
 She says Napa Valley is a luxury destination, but it’s also rooted in agricultural systems.
+In fact, Napa Valley is the first agricultural preserve in the United States and is wholly dedicated to preserving agricultural land.
 Roads, she notes, can be winding and challenging to navigate.
 She suggests hiring a driver for both safety and comfort when heading out for an extended day in Napa Valley.

 Goeggel adds that “there’s more than food and wine” in Napa Valley.
-He wants people to dip their toes into the culture and nature of the place: hiking trails, art galleries, theater experiences, all the local flavor..
+He encourages visitors to immerse themselves in the destination’s culture and natural beauty, from scenic hiking trails to art galleries, theater experiences, and authentic local flavor.
 “I’ve never seen a rural area that’s so rich in cultural experience possibilities, mountainous possibilities, recreational possibilities,” he says.
 “It’s almost limitless.”

 Now Trending: Rosé, Approachability, and Different Winemaking Techniques